script-repo/AHAGAI/README.md

 # AHAGAI
 The AHAGAI project is a method for rapid learning and integration of new information.
-It stands for Accelerated Habit Adoption with Generation Artificial Intelligence
+It stands for Accelerated Habit Adoption with Generation Artificial Intelligence.

 **The Approach:**

 1. Read every book on self improvement, learning, and synthesizing information